pachyderm/docs/content/latest/reference/pachctl/pachctl_glob_file.md

----
-# metadata #
-title:  pachctl glob file
+## pachctl glob file

-description: "Return files that match a glob pattern in a commit (that is, match a glob pattern in a repo at the state represented by a commit).
-Glob patterns are documented [here](https://golang.org/pkg/path/filepath/#Match)."
+Return files that match a glob pattern in a commit.
-date:  2022-10-14T09:34:42-04:00
-tags:
-  - glob
-cliGlossary:  g
----

 ### Synopsis